How much does a Toyota car service cost?Get a free quote now

 Last Updated on February 22, 2023

-Of course, you know you need to get it done.
 Not checking that your car’s in good working order could lead to bigger problems.
-But you don’t want to spend a small fortune on your Toyota car service or be ripped off if there are any repair costs.
+But you don’t want to spend a small fortune on your total Toyota car service cost in dealers near you, or be ripped off if there are any additional charges.

-To give you an idea, the average Toyota maintenance cost in Australia ranges from $60 to $150, but your Toyota servicing expert might charge more or less.
-Prices vary depending on the mechanical problem, where the car is, and any specialist parts or equipment that might be needed.
+To give you an idea, the average Toyota maintenance cost in the UK ranges from £75 to £750, but your Toyota servicing expert might charge more or less.
+Prices vary depending on the mechanical problem, the car's location, and any specialist parts or equipment that might be needed.

-This guide breaks down everything you need to know about Toyota car service prices in Australia.
-By the end, you’ll have a clearer idea around how much you can expect to pay and so you can easily find the right mechanic for your budget.
+This guide breaks down everything you need to know about Toyota car service prices in the UK.
+By the end, you’ll have a clearer idea around how much you can expect to pay, and so you can easily find the right mechanic for your budget.